 The horse who in the fullness of time was to be acclaimed by many as the best horse to race in Australia since Tulloch and arguably his equal, was a near jet-black son of the sensational stallion, Bletchingly.
 He was out of an imported German mare named Ada Hunter and carried the soon to be familiar ‘yellow, red striped sleeves and cap’ of Melbourne financier, David Hains.
 Neat, well-proportioned and full of quality, Kingston Town was a handsome, athletic specimen and, as fate would have it, was being trained out of Tulloch Lodge by the same man that had put the polish on the famous son of Khorassan all those years before.
 Weighted on the limit with 48 kg and drawn in barrier eleven, Kingston Town was partnered in his racing debut at Canterbury by Mal Johnston.
 Although uneasy in the market, at flagfall the colt went off as the 5/1 second favourite in the race.
 However, unlike those written by Geoffrey Chaucer, this was to be a cautionary Canterbury tale.
 For in racing as in life, big things often have small beginnings and the opening event at Canterbury Park on that March afternoon would be a case in point.
-Seemingly suffering from pernicious anaemia, Kingston Town was slow out of the barrier, last to the turn, and finished last – and a bad last at that – in the race won by The Skite.
+Seemingly suffering from pernicious pig-rooting, Kingston Town was slow out of the barrier, last to the turn, and finished last – and a bad last at that – in the race won by The Skite.
 Uncharacteristically, Johnston was lost for words upon returning to scale.
 It was a reminder that while history happens at once, legends sometimes take a little longer.